cbennett07/demo-swf-app-chris/README.md

 [1, 2, 3]
 ```

-#### `Solder.java`:
+#### Create the `Solder.java` file:

-Add the following code to the model `Soldier.java`, but replace my name in the package name with your name on all occurences:
+Add the following code to the model `Soldier.java`, but replace test in the package name with your name on all occurrences:

 ```java
 package demoswfapptest.demoswfapptest.model;